paradigmxyz/reth/book/installation/installation.md

 * Archive Node: At least 2.5TB is required to store
 * Full Node: TBD

-The time to sync also varies depending on the node type.
-NVMe drives are recommended for the best performance, however they can get expensive.
-SSDs are a good alternative, and HDDs are the cheapest option, but they will take the longest to sync.
+NVMe drives are recommended for the best performance, with SSDs being a cheaper alternative.
+HDDs are the cheapest option, but they will take the longest to sync, and are not recommended.

 ### CPU

-Most of the time in Ethereum is spent executing transactions, which is a single-threaded operation due to potential state dependencies of a transaction on previous ones.
+Most of the time during syncing is spent executing transactions, which is a single-threaded operation due to potential state dependencies of a transaction on previous ones.

 As a result, the number of cores matters less, but in general higher clock speeds are better.
-More cores are better for parallelizable [stages, like Senders Recovery, or Bodies](../developers/architecture.md), but these stages are not the bottleneck for syncing.
+More cores are better for parallelizable [stages](../developers/architecture.md) (like sender recovery or bodies downloading), but these stages are not the primary bottleneck for syncing.

 ### Memory